Lee Jin-sook (academic)

-Early life and education

-Lee earned her bachelor's degree in architectural engineering and a master's degree in architectural planning from Chungnam National University.
-She later obtained a doctorate in architectural environment planning from the Tokyo Institute of Technology.

-Career
+Biography

-Lee began teaching at Chungnam National University (CNU) in 1989.
-Over the years, she has held several leadership positions within the university, including Dean of the Department of Architectural Engineering, the College of Engineering, and the Graduate School of Industry.
-She also served as Director of the Office of International Affairs, and as President of the Council of CNU Women Professors.
+Lee has been teaching at CNU from 1989.
+Since then, she has taken various roles in her university such as dean of its Department of Architectural Engineering and College of Engineering and Graduate School of Industry, its Director of Office of International Affairs and the president of council of CNU women professors.
+She is the second CNU head whose alma mater includes CNU.

-Lee is the second president of Chungnam National University (CNU) to have also graduated from the institution.

-In addition to her university roles, Lee has served in multiple advisory capacities to the South Korean government.
-She has participated in national bodies such as the Presidential Advisory Council on Science and Technology and the Presidential Committee on Architecture Policy, as well as in subcommittees of various ministries, including the Ministry of Land, Infrastructure and Transport, the Ministry of Environment, the Ministry of the Interior and Safety, the former Ministry of Agriculture and Forestry, the current Ministry of Science and ICT, and the National Agency for Administrative City Construction.
-She has also provided advisory support to the local governments of Daejeon, where CNU is located, and the nearby South Chungcheong Province.
+Lee has also taken multiple advisory roles to the government participating in Presidential Advisory Council on Science and Technology and Presidential Committee on Architecture Policy as well as sub-committees of Ministry of Land, Infrastructure and Transport, Ministry of Environment, Ministry of the Interior and Safety, now-Ministry of Agriculture, Food and Rural Affairs, now Ministry of Science and ICT and National Agency for Administrative City Construction.
+She also took advisory roles to local governments of Daejeon Metropolitan City where CNU resides and nearby South Chungcheong Province.

-Lee previously served as president of the Korea Society of Lighting and Visual Environment and the Korea Society of Color Studies.
+She was also the president of Korea Society of Lighting and Visual Environment and Korea Society of Color Studies.

-She was the first president of CNU to be directly elected by all members of the university, including academic staff, administrative staff, and students.
-In the first round of the CNU presidential election, she placed second with 22.55% of the vote, receiving the highest support from administrative staff, teaching assistants, and students.
-In the second round, she secured 52.34% of the vote.
-Her nomination was subsequently approved by the Ministry of Education and confirmed by President Moon Jae-in.
+Lee is the first CNU president directly elected by all members of CNU - its academic staff, administrative staff and students.
+In the first round of CNU-president-election, she ranked second scoring 22.55% of the total votes by earning the most votes from administrative staff, TAs and students.
+In the second round, she earned 52.34% of the votes.
+Her nomination was approved by Ministry of Education and confirmed by President Moon Jae-in.

+She holds the bachelor's in architectural engineering education and master's in architectural planning from CNU and a doctorate degree in architectural environment planning from Tokyo Institute of Technology.

-Her term as president of CNU ended on 27 February 2024.
+Lee's term as president ended on 27 February 2024.
 She was succeeded by Kim Jeong-kyoum.

-Minister of Education

-On 29 June 2025, President Lee Jae-myung nominated Lee Jin-sook, former president of Chungnam National University, as the new Minister of Education.
-Her appointment is seen as aligned with the administration’s major education pledge to develop “10 Seoul National Universities” by significantly investing in nine regional flagship universities.
+In June 2025, President Lee Jae Myung nominated Lee for the position of Minister of Education, set to be the first woman to hold it.

-During the presidential campaign, Lee led the initiative and emphasized education as a vital instrument for promoting regional revitalization and equity.

 Lee's scrutiny hearing for this nomination was held at the South Korean National Assembly on 14 July 2025.

 On 20 July 2025, Lee Jae-myung withdrew the nomination of Lee Jin-sook as Minister of Education.